-Let us now describe the picture which allows us to transfer the results from the quadratic family to other families of unimodal maps.
-We consider an appropriate Banach space $\mathcal B$ of real analytic unimodal maps of an interval and describe its partition into topological classes (i.e., the classes of topologically conjugate maps).
+Let us now describe the picture which allows us to transfer the results from the quadratic family to other families of quasiquadratic maps.
+We consider an appropriate Banach space \mathcal{B} of real analytic quasiquadratic maps of an interval and describe its partition into topological classes (i.e., the classes of topologically conjugate maps).
 One of our main results, Theorem A, states that each topological class is either an open set (in the regular case) or a codimension-one Banach submanifold.
-Different classes fit together nicely giving a lamination structure in a neighborhood of any map that does not have a parabolic periodic point.
+Different codimension-one classes fit together nicely giving a lamination structure in a neighborhood of any map that does not have a parabolic periodic point.
 This lamination is transversally quasisymmetric.